compomics/xilmass/README.md

 ----
 ## Project description

-Xilmass is an algorithm designed to identify cross-linked peptides independent of any labeling strategy.
+Xilmass is an algorithm designed to identify cross-linked peptides from MS/MS spectra, without reliance of any labeling strategy.

 [Go to top of page](#xilmass)